bmd1905/EasyMLOps/README.md

 # EasyMLOps

+A turnkey MLOps pipeline demonstrating how to go from raw events to real-time predictions at scale.
+This project leverages modern data engineering and ML platforms—including Kafka, Flink, Redis, Ray, and more—to provide an end-to-end solution for data ingestion, validation, training, serving, and observability.

+## Architecture Overview

 ![EasyMLOps Architecture](./docs/pipeline.png)

-## Current Flows
+The system is composed of four main pipelines—Data, Training, Serving, and Observability—along with a Dev Environment and a Model Registry.

+---

-### Data Pipeline
+### 1. Data Pipeline

+1. **Producers**
-- `Producers` act as sources of raw events and produce data to the Kafka `Raw Events Topic`.
+   Multiple producers emit raw events to the **Kafka `Raw Events Topic`**.

+2. **Validation Service**
-- A `Validation Service` (Flink job) consumes data from the `Raw Events Topic`, validates schema, and publishes to either:
+   A Flink job consumes raw events, validates their schema, and routes them accordingly:

-  - The `Validated Topic` for valid data
+   - **`Validated Topic`** for valid data
-  - The `Invalidated Topic` for invalid data
+   - **`Invalidated Topic`** for invalid data

-- The `Validated Topic` is synchronized with:

-  - The `DataLake` (MinIO) for persistent storage and further processing
+3. **DataLake and Online Store**

+   - **Validated Topic → DataLake (MinIO)**
+     For permanent storage and downstream batch processing.
+   - **Validated Topic → Online Store (Redis)**
-  - The `Online Store` (Redis) for real-time feature serving
+     For real-time feature retrieval.

-- The Data Warehouse (Offline Store) processing workflow is orchestrated by `Airflow DAGs`:
+4. **Data Warehouse (Offline Store)**
+   Orchestrated by **Airflow DAGs**, which:
    - Ingest raw data from the DataLake
-  - Quality check raw data
-  - Transform data
+   - Perform quality checks and transformations
    - Create dimension, fact, and feature tables
-  - Quality check gold data
+   - Re-check data quality on the final “gold” tables

+---

-### Training Pipeline
+### 2. Training Pipeline

-- The `Ray Train` and `Ray Tune` framework handles distributed model training:
+1. **Distributed Training with Ray**

-  - get_data: Pulls features from the Data Warehouse
+   - `get_data`: Pulls features from the Data Warehouse
-  - hyper_parameter_tuning: Hyperparameter tuning
+   - `hyper_parameter_tuning`: Conducts hyperparameter tuning using Ray Tune
-  - train_final_model: Train the final model with the best hyperparameters
+   - `train_final_model`: Trains the final model with the best hyperparameters
-  - the weights and metrics are stored in the Model Registry (MLflow and MinIO)

-- Beside the automatic training pipeline, we also have a manual training pipeline in `notebook/train.ipynb`
+2. **Model Registry**

+   - **MLflow and MinIO** store model weights, metrics, and artifacts.

+3. **Manual Training Option**
+   - Jupyter notebooks (`notebook/train.ipynb`) allow a custom or ad hoc workflow.

+---

-### Serving Pipeline
+### 3. Serving Pipeline

-- The `XGBoost` model is served by `RayServe`:
-  - Loads model checkpoints from Model Registry
+1. **Real-Time Inference**

+   - **Ray Serve** hosts an **XGBoost** model.
-  - Pulls real-time features from the Online Store (Redis)
+   - Model checkpoints are loaded from the **Model Registry**.
+   - Real-time feature retrieval comes from **Redis**.
-  - Serves predictions to the Product App
+   - Predictions are served to the **Product App** via **NGINX**.

+2. **Scalability & Performance**
+   - Ray Serve scales horizontally to handle high-throughput requests.
+   - NGINX acts as a reverse proxy to route traffic efficiently.

+---

-### Observability
+### 4. Observability

+1. **OpenTelemetry Collector**
-- OpenTelemetry Collector gathers telemetry data from the serving pipeline
+   Aggregates telemetry data (metrics, traces, logs) from the Serving Pipeline.

-- SigNoz serves as the backend for the observability platform
+2. **SigNoz**
-  - Collects metrics, traces, and logs exported from OpenTelemetry
+   - Receives data exported from the OpenTelemetry Collector.
-  - Provides visibility into system performance and health
+   - Provides a centralized dashboard for system health and performance monitoring.

+---

+### Dev Environment

+- **Jupyter Notebooks** for data exploration, ad hoc experimentation, and manual model development.
+- Integration with the rest of the pipeline (Data, Training, Serving) ensures an end-to-end experience even in development.

+---

 ## Usage

-Check the `Makefile` for all the commands you can use.
+All available commands can be found in the `Makefile`.

+---

+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests to improve the Data Pipeline, Training Pipeline, Serving Pipeline, or Observability stack.

+---

+## License

+This project is provided under an open-source license.
+See the [LICENSE](LICENSE) file for details.